Lab 2.1 – Reading a time series graph

 Sometimes we want to compare two data sets to see if they are related.
 One way to do that is to plot them on the same set of axes.
 Below is the same graph of air temperature but now the sea surface temperature has been added to it.

-- Based on Figure 2.1.4, are there any trends in the sea surface temperature data?
+- Based on Figure 2.1.4, are there any trends in the water temperature data?
 What are they?

-- What is the maximum and minimum in the sea surface temperature and when do they occur (Figure 2.1.4)?
+- What is the maximum and minimum in the water temperature and when do they occur (Figure 2.1.4)?

-- How does the seasonal range in sea surface temperature compare to the seasonal range in air temperature?
+- How does the seasonal range in water temperature compare to the seasonal range in air temperature?
 Why do you think that they aren’t the same?

 When scientists want to compare two different types of measurements they can plot them on the same graph, but have to use different y-axes.
-Examine the graph above, which shows the surface temperature data and surface salinity data.
+Examine the graph below (Figure 2.1.5), which shows the surface water temperature data and surface salinity data.
 Note that the temperature data are plotted relative to the y-axis on the LEFT, while the salinity data are plotted relative to the y-axis on the RIGHT.
+The units given for salinity are PSU.
+This stands for practical salinity units.

-- What are the maximum and minimum values for sea surface salinity (Figure 2.1.5)?
+- What are the maximum and minimum values for sea surface salinity in Figure 2.1.5?

 - Are there any trends in the salinity data?
 What are they?